adadaptedinc/android-sdk/README.md

 Documentation for integrating the SDK with and App can be found at [https://dev.adadapted.com/android/index.html](https://dev.adadapted.com/android/index.html)

+A valid API key is required to be able to run the SDK which can be dropped into the testing application in TestApplication.java.

 ### Prerequisites

 * Android Studio with recent Android SDK versions installed